florimondmanca/www/DEPLOYMENT.md

 ### CI deploys

-Azure Pipelines is configured to deploy on pushes to the `master` branch.
+Azure Pipelines is configured to deploy on pushes to the `main` branch.

 This requires setting up SSH keys.
 Initially, it can be created using: